deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 - `SET` throughput provides consistent performance, and is 5% slower than flat keys.
 - `HASH` is also consistent, and 10% slower than flat keys.
-- `ZSET` is more noisy and less consistent; from 10% slower when zipmap encoding gets used to 20% slower otherwise.
+- `ZSET` is more noisy and less consistent; from 10% slower when ziplist encoding gets used to 20% slower otherwise.